Sajid-tech/Billing-System-Terminal-Based/README.md

 ## 📋 Overview

 Welcome to the **Billing System**!
 This terminal-based application is designed to efficiently manage users, products, transactions, and inventory.
 It includes role-based access control, ensuring that regular users and admins have access to appropriate functionalities.
-Built using Python and SQLite, this system is both robust and easy to use.
+Built using Python and MySQL, this system is both robust and easy to use.

 ## ✨ Features